Luizerko/indigenous_clusters_and_communities/CLUSTERING.md

   - **Average class precision**
   - **Average class recall**

-All models were trained on a 8GB RTX 4070 until convergence (typically between 20 and 30 epochs) using:
+All models were fine-tuned on a 8GB RTX 4070 until convergence (typically between 20 and 30 epochs) using:
 - **Adam optimizer** (with weight decay)
 - **Cross-entropy loss** (either with or without weights)
 - **Early stopping** (1% accuracy tolerance, 3-iteration patience)
 - **Five runs per model** (for mean and standard deviation analysis)

-Most models, however, were not trained directly on the original dataset due to severe class imbalance for `povo` and, to a lesser extent, `categoria`.
+Most models, however, were not fine-tuned directly on the original dataset due to severe class imbalance for `povo` and, to a lesser extent, `categoria`.
 To address this, we developed a rebalancing pipeline, which significantly improved model performance.

 For `povo`, we started by understanding the distribution.
 We analyzed the quantiles of class sizes. `povo` contains 187 classes, but 25% of these (~47 classes) have only 4 images - insufficient for training.
 Even after removing these 25% least populated classes, around 99% of the dataset remains intact.
 We ultimately removed 75% of the least populated classes (~138 classes), keeping only classes with more than 65 images, preserving around 85% of the original data.